 Orthodontic appliances

-For younger, growing patients suffering from a skeletal or dental overbite, appliances such as a headgear or palatal expander combined with braces may help.
-These functional appliances effectively exert pressure on the jaws to accommodate and align the teeth better.
+An overbite alters how your lower jaw fits and moves against your upper jaw.
+This can compress the temporomandibular joint (TMJ), leading to tension, pain, and joint dysfunction.
+Appliances such as a headgear or palatal expander combined with braces may help.
+These effectively exert pressure on the jaws to align the teeth better.

 Invisalign